Azure/azure-iot-pcs-remote-monitoring-dotnet/docs/DEV_SPACES.md

     ```
     - Check the `WebService/appsettings.ini` file for more on which environment variables are required by the service.

-1. In Dockerfile you can make the changes similar to Dockerfile.develop or keep it as it is.
+1. In Dockerfile you'll make following changes similar to Dockerfile.develop.
 The difference between the two files is that Dockerfile.develop is intended for development (and is referred to in the `azds.yaml` file) and Dockerfile could be used for a production deployment.

 1. In Dockerfile.develop, you'll make following changes as in Dockerfile.
     1. Change the command to expose port out of the container (instead of 80)